jonnonz1/nz-statute-book/acts/public/2008/financial-advisers-act-2008.md

 (3) A summons that is posted is treated as having been served when it would have been delivered in the ordinary course of post.

 ### 111 Witnesses' fees, allowances, and expenses
-(1) A witness appearing before the disciplinary committee under a summons is entitled to be paid witnesses' fees, allowances, and expenses in accordance with the scales prescribed by regulations under the Summary Proceedings Act 1957.
+(1) A witness appearing before the disciplinary committee under a summons is entitled to be paid witnesses' fees, allowances, and expenses in accordance with the scales prescribed by regulations under the Criminal Procedure Act 2011.
 (2) The person requiring attendance of the witness must pay or tender to the witness the fees, allowances, and expenses at the time the summons is served or at some other reasonable time before the hearing.

 ### 112 Protection for witnesses and counsel in disciplinary proceeding